The KeyNote Trust-Management System Version 2 (RFC2704)

-Included in the Prior Art Database: 2000-Sep-13
+Included in the Prior Art Database: 2019-Feb-10

 Internet Society Requests For Comment (RFCs)

 M. Blaze: AUTHOR [+3]

 This memo describes version 2 of the KeyNote trust-management system.It specifies the syntax and semantics of KeyNote `assertions', describes `action attribute' processing, and outlines the application architecture into which a KeyNote implementation can be fit.
-The KeyNote architecture and language are useful as building blocks for the trust management aspects of a variety of Internet protocols and services.
+This memo provides information for the Internet community.

 The KeyNote Trust-Management System Version 2